 - Software for recording

-- Utility software for tuning, metronome duties, guitar pedal software, drum machines, soft synths etc.
+- Utility software for tuning, metronome duties, guitar pedal software, drum machines, soft synths, etc.

 The good news is you don’t have to spend a penny!
 There is much legitimate, free software out there and some of it is exceptional.
-Beware that there is a lot of illegal, cracked software that may appear to be very tempting.
+Beware that there is a lot of illegal, cracked software that may be very tempting.
 As teachers, we need to set a good moral/ethical example to our students and their parents.
-Software developers rely on sales to fund future releases and cracked software often brings bugs that can cause serious problems.
+Software developers rely on sales to fund future releases and cracked software often contains bugs that can cause serious problems.